-I’ve written books, organized conferences, ignited startups, reported on murders, marketers and stickball games, ghosted white papers, delivered presentations, been a columnist for media trade magazines, written profiles and cover stories, edited Adweek and TheDeal.com, launched websites, created newsletters, started a magazine about second homes (just as Wall St. crashed in the late ‘80s), written cover stories for custom publications, published technology advertorials for the New York Times, ghostwritten business pieces, conducted proprietary research, advocated for treatment for substance abuse and mental illness, taught communications, advised start-ups, dabbled in political campaigns, mentored young writers.
+My first published piece — advice to a reader on how to humanely trap a raccoon — appeared in the New York Daily News “Action Line” column in 1970.
+Since then, I’ve written and edited books, built websites, organized conferences, ignited startups, reported on murders, marketers and stickball games, ghosted white papers, delivered presentations, been a columnist for media trade magazines, written profiles and cover stories, edited Adweek and TheDeal.com, launched websites, created newsletters, started a magazine about second homes (just as Wall St. crashed in the late ‘80s), written for custom publications, published technology advertorials for The New York Times, ghostwritten business pieces, conducted proprietary research, advocated for treatment for substance abuse and mental illness, taught communications, advised start-ups, dabbled in political campaigns and mentored young writers.

 I wrote WebWorks: Advertising (Rockport Publishers, 2000) and, with new products expert Robert M. McMath, What Were They Thinking?
 (Crown, 1998).
-I've contributed cover stories, columns, and articles to a variety of business and consumer publications including UBS' Symposium, Booz Allen's strategy+business, Advertising Age, Dex' Your Business, Agency, Folio:, NetGuide, Selling, Consumer Reports, and NewsInc.
+I've contributed cover stories, columns, and articles to a variety of business and consumer publications including UBS' Symposium, Booz Allen's strategy+business, Advertising Age, Agency, Folio:, NetGuide, Selling, Consumer Reports, and NewsInc.

 For books, I am represented by Jane Dystel of Dystel & Goderich Literary Management.